laminatejml/World-Happiness-Capstone/README.md

          1. Life Ladder: happiness index
          2. Generosity: how generosity helps a person become happy.
-         3. GDP per Capita: gross domestice product per capita.
-Measuring a country's economy per person's output.
+         3. GDP per Capita:gross domestice product per capita.
+Measures the approx value of the country's GDP being contributed to each citizen.
-         4. Freedom to Make Life Choices: people have more freedom to make their own chocies in the country they live in.
+         4. Freedom to Make Life Choices: people have more freedom to make their own choices in the country they live in.
          5. Perceptions of Corruption: measures that rates countries based on their perceived level of corruption.
-         6. Social Support: to have a family, friends and social life.
+         6. Social Support: to have a family, friends, and social life.
          7. Healthy life expectancy at birth: years of healthy life.
-         8. Positive Effects
+         8. Positive Effects: measures positive effects.
-         9. Negative Effects
+         9. Negative Effects: measure negative effects.
          10. Confidence in national government: people having confidence in their own country.
          11. happiness_score: the higher the score is, the happier the country is.